a-kopan/Movie-Roulette/README.md

 # Movie-Roulette

-An application made in Python that, based on your preferences, finds a random movie.
-Uses IMDb API.
+An application made in Python that, based on genre of the movie, finds a list of movies .
+Uses Advaced Movie Search API, made by Akash Joshi on rapidapi.com.